the-emmons/lsp-reverse-shell/README.md

 The reverse shell port is set to 135 to avoid any egress issues.

-Be sure to install impacket, if it isn't already installed, since you'll need smbserver.py.
+Be sure to install impacket if it isn't already installed, since you'll need smbserver.py.
 ### Usage:
 * ```git clone https://github.com/the-emmon/lsp-reverse-shell```
 * ```cd lsp-reverse-shell```